 Daily Cleaning Routine

 This daily cleaning routine helps you keep the site clean without adding friction or pain.
-After rinsing, you can pat the area with a clean, soft cloth or gauze to reduce irritation and support healing.
+After rinsing, pat the area with a clean, soft cloth or gauze to reduce irritation and support healing.

 Drying And Ointment